enonic/app-google-cse/README.md

 #### CSE Search and result parts
 This is the quickest way to add cse to your site.
-Simple add the search field part to any page.
+Simply add the search field part to any page.
 Your settings in the [custom search engine console](https://cse.google.com) will manage how the search result will be shown.

 If you want the search result on a different page, add the "CSE search result" part to the destination page, and link to it in the "CSE search field" part config.
+Change the config in the [custom search engine console](https://cse.google.com), to support the landing page.

 #### CSE *custom* search and result parts

-If you want to manage the css and behavior to the searchfield and result, you can use these parts.
-The custom search field provide an input and a submit/search button.
+If you want to manage the css and behavior of the searchfield and result, you can use the custom parts.
+The custom search field provide an input textfield and a submit/search button.

-The custom search result is a very flexible.
-You need to choose which fields from the search result, from google, you want to show.
-When you choose a field, you also choose what kind of html-tag this field is going to be wrapped in.
+The searchresult part is flexible and lets you choose which html tags you want to wrap both the searchresult list and each hit with.
+By default, no fields from google is selected to show.
+You can choose which fields from the search result from google you want to show in the part config.
+When you choose a field, you will also choose what kind of html-tag this field is going to be wrapped in.
 Choose between h2 - h6, span, p and a tags.
-You can add classes to the tag as well.
-Also choose which html-tag is goin to wrap the results.
-Choose between ol, li, div or article.
+You can add classes to the tags as well.

-Add styling in your own app, that applies to the html elements and classes you set to make the search result exaclty how you want it.
+Add styling in your own apps css, that applies to the html elements and classes you set to make the search result exaclty how you want it.

 ![Options bonanza: customise the search result with choosable options](doc/images/searchResultOptionBonanza.png)